jackjburnett/ComputationalLogic/report.md

 find_explanation((A:-B), Rule, Rulebase) :-
     find_clause((A:-B), Rule, Rulebase).
 ```
-find_explanation was used to give clarity to the code's functioanlity.
+find_explanation was used to give clarity to the code's functionality.

+### Testing

 ## Further Work
 This assignment did not implement disjuction within prolexa plus; however, this can be implemented through building upon Simply Logical chapter 8.3 by modifying the below code for prolexa: